Lawshall Hall: History

 For the small village of Lawshall, this would have indeed been a day to remember.
 The preparations at Lawshall were made by Richard Conysbie, 'Extraordinary' Gentleman Usher who was not on the regular staff.
 He must have been in attendance on other duties and assembled a nine-man team to provide some temporary help for the two regular ushers.

 Henry Drury entertained and fed her entourage at lunch, after which the queen asked that he pledge his loyalty to the throne, denounce his faith, and acknowledge the crown as the spiritual head of the church.
 Henry Drury would have certainly pledged his life to defend the queen, but would not renounce his church, and was arrested on the spot.
 When Elizabeth called next on his nephew Sir William Drury that evening at Hawstead Place, Hawstead, Sir William converted and thus secured his politically correct position with the crown.
 In contrast, Henry was imprisoned for six months, and was in prison off and on for the next three years.

 The hall was much larger than it is today with the Hearth Tax Return of 1674 listing the property as having 14 hearths.

 Architecture

-Lawshall Hall is a mid sixteenth century red brick house with some blue brick diapering, built on a T shaped plan, with the older wing extending north-west.
-The house may have been part of an old monastery and has massive brick walls approximately 6 feet thick in places.
-Part of the original wall is apparent at the north-west end of the front wing, with 2 small stone framed windows and a Tudor arched doorway.
-The house has been greatly altered and was refronted on the south-west elevation in the nineteenth century with 3 window range of double-hung sashes.
+Lawshall Hall is a mid-sixteenth-century red brick house with some blue brick diapering, built on a T-shaped plan, with the older wing extending north-west.
+The house may have been part of an old monastery and has massive brick walls approximately six feet thick in places.
+Part of the original wall is apparent at the north-west end of the front wing, with two small, stone-framed windows and a Tudor arched doorway.
+The house has been greatly altered and was refronted on the south-west elevation in the nineteenth century with three-window range of double-hung sashes.
 The north-east wing has some original mullioned and transomed windows but has been partly blocked.
 The roof was tiled in the twentieth century.
-The house is dated 1557 with the arms of the Drury's.
+The house is dated 1557 with the arms of the Drurys.